dizcza/hashcat-wpa-server/README.md

     dizcza/hashcat-wpa-server:intel-cpu
 ```

 That's all!
 Navigate to [localhost:9111](localhost:9111).
-All the captures, user-defined wordlists and rules, and the SQL database can be accessed at `~/.hashcat/wpa-server`.
+All the captures, user-defined wordlists and rules, and the SQL database are stored in the `~/.hashcat/wpa-server` folder.

 ### Building the image locally